->''"I will not be slightly worried or reluctant to leave my wife and young daughter under protection of any Sikh soldier."''

 With the assassination of the Prime Minister, there began what is known as the Anti-Sikh riots where anyone identified as Sikh was targeted by radical Hindus.
 During these troubling times the Sikhs found shelter by many non-Hindus.
 Such was the horrific scale of the riots that even in the modern day there have been calls for justice after the outrage and humans rights abuses.
 The Sikhs have called for many inquiries into the massacre but have yet to have seen a truly satisfactory and serious investigation into those past grievances.

 As their history moved forward many Sikhs began to move to other countries such as the UK, Canada and the US.
 Here they worked to build lives for themselves like many other immigrant groups.
-There were hurdles such as Bhagat Singh Thind who fought for the right to live as a US citizen despite the still racist nature of the country.
-Eventually he won the right on his third appeal to stay in America as Indians were characterized as Caucasian and thus "white".
+There were hurdles such as Bhagat Singh Thind who fought for the right to live as a US citizen despite the still racist nature of the country (this being in the early 1920's, with legalized segregation).
+He became a citizen of the United States three separate times before it stuck, allowing him to stay in America.
 He later went on to earn a Ph.D. and became a spiritual writer.

 Still, many Sikhs face hurdles due to misidentification and ignorance towards them.
 Most of this has been due to the religious right to cover their head which they have done for centuries by wearing turbans.
 By wearing turbans they have found themselves being misidentified as Muslim and discriminated against, as well as having to obey procedures which would mean them having to remove their turban, especially in the military.
 This has improved with the right to wear a turban instead of a motorcycle helmet and they have been allowed to wear their turbans in the US army as of March 2010.